Are Museums Your Vacation Jam? Let’s Check Some Out!

 23. Museum of Earth

 Ithaca, New York is the home to the Museum of Earth which will transport you right back into the Ice Age.
-This museum of natural history is part of the Paleontological Research Institution which exhibits some of earth’s most amazing creatures and creations.
+This museum of natural history is part of the Paleontological Research Institution which exhibits some of Earth’s most amazing creatures and creations.

 You can see the 44-foot right whale skeleton and the Hyde Park Mastodon–which is one of the most complete skeletons of its time!